Vanilla Glazed Grape and Custard Tart

 I don’t remember ever having a biltong croissant, do you?
 Why aren’t they more popular?
-I mean, it’s basically a biltongbroodjie,
+I mean, it’s basically a biltongbroodjie.

-There are some household brands that have been a part of the South African pantry for decades, and with every new
+There are some household brands that have been a part of the South African pantry for decades, and with every new generation, with a tweak here and an elevation there, they grow with us.

 It’s always a good idea to have a rich, chocolatey trick up your sleeve.